gradle/gradle/design-docs/play-support.md

 ### Story: Continuous Gradle mode rebuilds if an input file is modified by the user while a build is running

-- Previous constraints apply: only changes to source files are monitored for changes and all changes to files in the project build directory will be ignored.
+- All files in the project build directory will be ignored in watching.
+This simplifies the implementation of the story since task input/output analysis isn't strictly required when we ignore file changes in the build directory.
 - Should not miss file changes that happen during the build.
 A typical use case is to keep continuous mode running and edit files without waiting for builds to complete.
   - this requirement will be handled by starting to watch task input file changes in the `beforeExecute` method of a `TaskExecutionListener`.
 Any changes that happen after this point will trigger a new build after the current build finishes.
 - Should reuse watches of the previous build in the next build "round" to minimize IO resource overhead of file watching and to minimize latency.